FreemapSlovakia/forester/README.md

 # Forester

-A tool to trace forests from classified (4, 5) clouds of points.
+A tool to trace areas (forests, water bodies, buildings, ...) from classified clouds of points.

 ## Requiremens